YuyaKiri/todoapp/README.md

 # ToDo App

-"ToDo App" is  website to manage your tasks you must to do.
+"ToDo App" is  website to manage your tasks you have to do.

 # Features